oracle-livelabs/security/accessgovernance-oci-iam/create-policies/create-policies.md

 * Download the stack zip file
 * Create  OCI Policies, Groups and Compartments using the stack

+ANBU - The following steps need to be performed as the IDD administrator created, Please mention that initially - ANBU
 ## Task 1: Download the Policy stack zip file

 1. Click on the link below to download the Resource Manager zip file you need to build your environment: